 Much of what Darwin wrote, his theories, did not really gain any acceptance until the mid 1900s.

-Although they look large, they usually weigh less than 3 kg.
+Although they look large, they usually weigh less than 3 kg, hollow bones and light feathers I guess.
 They live up to 50 years.
 The young ones are quite pale white colour until they start eating lots o shrimp with carotenoids to give them the pink colour.

-They mate once a year, 50 days on the nest for one egg and the young do not mature until about 10 years old.
+Frigates mate once a year, spend 50 days on the nest for one egg and the young do not mature until about 10 years old.

 Since they cannot land on water, they watch and steal food whenever they can.
 They chase bird and stress them to vomit, stealing their food.